“Trust God” – A Testament to My Mother’s Quiet Faith

 And in that day His feet will stand on the Mount of Olives, which faces Jerusalem on the east.
 And the Mount of Olives shall be split in two, From east to west, making a very large valley; half of the mountain shall move toward the north and half of it toward the south. – Zechariah 14:4

 One day we shall behold Him, one day we shall see Him face to face.
-If you don’t know this Jesus, crack open a Bible and read the book of Luke or John and get to know this incredible Person, this Person who died for you nearly two thousand years ago and this Person Who will be your greatest Friend, your Lord and your God.
+If you don’t know this Jesus, crack open a Bible and read the book of Luke or John and get to know this Incredible Person, this Person Who died for you nearly two thousand years ago and this Person Who will be your greatest Friend, your Savior and your Lord and your God.

 “Blessed is He Who comes in the name of the Lord!”